userdashboard/stripe-subscriptions/readme.md

     /account/subscriptions/start-subscription?planid=X

-### Request Subscription data from your Dashboard server
+## Storage engine

+By default this module will share whatever storage you use for Dashboard.
+You can specify an alternate storage module to use instead, or the same module with a separate database.

+    SUBSCRIPTIONS_STORAGE=@userdashboard/storage-postgresql
+    SUBSCRIPTIONS_DATABASE_URL=postgres://localhost:5432/subscriptions

+### Access the API

 Dashboard and official modules are completely API-driven and you can access the same APIs on behalf of the user making requests.
 You perform `GET`, `POST`, `PATCH`, and `DELETE` HTTP requests against the API endpoints to fetch or modify data.
-This example uses NodeJS to fetch the user's invoices from the Dashboard server, your application server can be in any language.
+This example fetches the user's subscriptions using NodeJS, you can do this with any language:

-You can view API documentation within the NodeJS modules' `api.txt` files, or on the [documentation site](https://userdashboard.github.io/stripe-subscriptions-api).
+You can view API documentation within the NodeJS modules' `api.txt` files, or on the [documentation site](https://userdashboard.github.io/organizations-api).

+    const subscriptions = await proxy(`/api/user/subscriptions/subscriptions?accountid=${accountid}&all=true`, accountid, sessionid)

+    const proxy = util.promisify((path, accountid, sessionid, callback) => {
         const requestOptions = {
             host: 'dashboard.example.com',
-        path: `/api/user/subscriptions/invoices?accountid=${accountid}`,
+            path: path,
             port: '443',
             method: 'GET',
             headers: {
                 'x-application-server': 'application.example.com',
                 'x-application-server-token': process.env.APPLICATION_SERVER_TOKEN
             }
         }
         if (accountid) {
             requestOptions.headers['x-accountid'] = accountid
             requestOptions.headers['x-sessionid'] = sessionid
         }
-    const invoicesArray = await proxy(requestOptions)

-    function proxy = util.promisify((requestOptions, callback) => {
         const proxyRequest = require('https').request(requestOptions, (proxyResponse) => {
             let body = ''
             proxyResponse.on('data', (chunk) => {